pdanford/DNSResponseTimesMonitor/README.md

 ```

 ### Output
-Output is done using terminal scroll regions provided by TerminalScrollRegionsDisplay - one for each DNS server:
+Output is done using terminal scroll regions provided by TerminalScrollRegionsDisplay - one for each DNS server.
+Terminal scroll regions are lightweight and cannot be scrolled back to show history.
+Thus, the main purpose of these regions is to give a feel for what's being looked up in real-time, not provide a log of DNS requests.

+Example output:

 ![](assets/example.gif)